MPE

 1. DEFINITIONS

 “Seller” means MPE Limited.
 “Buyer” means the entity to which Seller’s Offer is made, or the entity purchasing Goods and/or Services from Seller.
 “Goods” means the products offered or sold by Seller.
 “Services” means Services offered or rendered by Seller.
 “Offer” means any quotation, bid, or proposal for Goods and/or Services made by Seller to Buyer.
 “Order” means Buyer’s purchase order, or similar instrument.
-All references to “terms and conditions” herein mean and include (a) these “Terms and Conditions of Sale”, (b) Seller’s Special Terms and Conditions, as applicable, and (c) any other terms and conditions mutually agreed upon by the Parties in writing, in accordance with Section 3 herein.
-Seller and Buyer are sometimes referred to herein individually as a “Party” and collectively as the “Parties”.
+All references to “terms and conditions” herein mean and include

 2. OFFERS